Galicia's Lighthouse Way, by car, motorbike and motorhome

 From Malpica de Bergantiños to Fisterra

-The route starts out on the longest stretch of beach in Galicia, in Cee, and comes to an end in Porto do Son, where you’ll have no problem finding accommodation.
-Along the way all sorts of marvels await, such as the lighthouses of Lariño, built in 1921, and Louro, which offers a great panoramic view of the mouth of the Ría de Muros e Noia.
+It starts in Cee and ends in Porto do Son, where you will have no problems finding accommodation.
+On your journey, wonders await you such as the longest beach in Galicia, Carnota; the Lariño lighthouse, built in 1921, and the Louro lighthouse, which offers a beautiful panoramic view of the entrance to the Ría de Muros y Noia.
 And finally you’ll discover something of the history of Galicia with the A Atalaia viewpoint and the medieval bridge over the Sieira river.

 From Corrubedo (Ribeira) to O Grove

-Part of this other route for exploring Galicia through its lighthouses begins in Ribeira: it crosses the Corrubedo Natural Park and goes through A Pobra do Caramiñal and Cambados before it reaches O Grove (Sanxenso), where you could spend the night.
-Along the way you’ll find lots of places of interest to stop off at, such as these two lighthouses with long histories behind them: Corrubedo, and Punta Cabalo, built in 1854 and 1852 respectively.
+In Ribeira, province of A Coruña, another route starts to discover Galicia through its lighthouses: it crosses the Corrubedo Natural Park, A Pobra do Caramiñal and Cambados, in the province of Pontevedra, until you reach O Grove, where you can spend the night.
+Along the way you will find many points of interest to stop at, such as these two lighthouses with history: Corrubedo and Punta Cabalo lighthouses, built in 1853 and 1852, respectively.

 The magic of the Islas Cíes